4. Take Steps to Manage Your Diabetes

 6. Get Help From Your Diabetes Health Care Team

-Whether you have questions about diabetes or think you're experiencing diabetes complications, your diabetes health care team is there to help you continue to do the things you love with the people you care about.
+Whether you have questions about your treatment or think you may have a complication, your diabetes health care team is there to help.
+Their goal is the same as yours: let you keep doing the things you love with the people you care about.